Melissa cares for a variety of exotic animals and has completed a certificate in veterinary assisting and a bachelor's degree in biology.

 This quote provides a good idea of what a bobcat owner can expect to go through.
-Often, all exotic pet owners get a bad rap due to specific people who do not expect to adapt to their animals' needs, and impulsively or naively adopting animals that they are not equipped for.
-Most 'normal' people are not suitable owners for exotic felines.
+Exotic pet owners often get a bad rap due to some people who do not expect to adapt to their animals' needs and impulsively or naively adopt animals that they are not equipped for.

-Bobcats require specialized vets that have experience with wildlife and exotic animals.
-They also should be fed a raw food diet that needs to be researched to insure proper nutrition from organ meats, bones, muscle meat, and any other supplementary forms of nutrition in addition to whole prey items.
-Live feeding is not only unnecessary, it is inhumane.
+Bobcats should be fed a raw food diet that needs to be researched to ensure proper nutrition from organ meats, bones, muscle meat, and any other supplementary forms of nutrition in addition to whole prey items.
+Live feeding is not only unnecessary; it is inhumane.

 Ideally, bobcat owners should have indoor and outdoor housing for their animals.
 Some bobcat owners have doggie doors that lead to decently-sized enclosures outside.
-Such cages should be tested and durable.
+Such cages should be tested for durability.

-While affectionate family members, bobcats are still undomesticated and may be feisty at times or have bad bathroom habits, in which they would need a safe place to retreat to that is not confining like a small dog run.
-It is just a good general idea to have a designated space for any exotic cat.
+While they can be affectionate family members, bobcats can also be feisty at times or have bad bathroom habits.
+They need a safe place to retreat to so that they can have their own space, like a small dog run.
+It is just a good idea in general to have a designated space for any exotic cat.

 If the bobcat is expected to spend a lot of time in a cage or be a fully caged pet, large sizes and enrichment are especially essential.